Prodject/ChatApp-PHP-MySQL/README.md

 With a Mapper, the in-memory objects needn't know even that there's a database present;<br>
 they need no SQL interface code, and certainly no knowledge of the database schema.<br>

-Another seperation that was taken into consideration is to make the classes independent from each other.<br>
+Another design pattern that was taken into consideration was the Dependency injection.
+It is important to keep the classes independent from each other.<br>
 By passing the <b>instance</b> of the DB class to the UserMapper class, I was able to make the UserMapper totally independent from changes in the DB class.<br>